solson/scott-olson.org/_posts/2010-05-16-the-ruby-irc-bot-that-fits-in-a-tweet.markdown

 Run the bot using `ruby <file> <network> <port> <channel>`, eg `ruby bot.rb irc.ninthbit.net 6667 #programming`.
 It will join with the nick "w".

+Even though it's only 140 chars, we managed to give it one command: If you say "-blah blah" it will say "blah blah".